ReproNim/module-dataprocessing/_episodes/06-testing.md

 CI requires to use a version control system, that allows for easy tracking all changes of the project's source code.
-Most open source projects use Git as a version control system and Github as a web hosting service (TODO link to Yarik's part).
+Most open source projects use Git as a version control system and Github as a web hosting service.

-In order to automate the testing, the building process should be easy and fully automated, that can be achieve by using tools like `make`.
+In order to automate the testing, the building process should be easy and fully automated, that can be achieved by using tools like `make`.
 If you use Python or other interpreted languages, the code does not need to be compiled, but you still have to remember about the software dependencies.
 For Python projects, requirements files that contain a list of items to be installed